 The site is currently developed with approximately 18 single-story personal storage facility buildings and two single-story buildings: a Public Storage rental office and an unhabitable residential structure, which would be demolished for this project.
-The project site has a current General Plan designation of General Industrial and is located in the MM (General Industrial) Zoning District.
+The project site has a current General Plan Land Use Designation of General Industrial and is located in the MM (General Industrial) Zoning District.